elliswmartin/autocropLfA/README.md

 Another short bash script that helps with batch editing image files.
 Written for Mac.

 ## How It Works
 This script uses ImageMagick mogrify program to crop a file and overwrite it.
-Since the masked background can be visually distinguished from the object, this became the way to custom crop each negative based on color difference rather than size.
+Since the masked background can be visually distinguished from the object, this became the way to custom crop each image based on color difference rather than size.

     $ mogrify -background white -fuzz 3% -trim +repage *.jpg